zsoobratty/CV-2/README.md

 Recreating meals that I've had at restaurants is a huge hobby of mine.
 From making the Wagamama Katsu Curry, to replicating the famous Big Mac.
 The possibilities are endless!

 #### Piano

-So I was playing a game called Final Fantasy X, and on comes a nice tune called 'To Zanarkand', played on the piano.
+So I was playing a game called Final Fantasy X, and on comes a tune, played on the piano, by the name of 'To Zanarkand'.
 Inspired by it, I went and bought myself a piano with the sole purpose of playing that song.
 With sheer determination, and a significant amount of YouTube videos, I was able to do it!
-Next on the list to learn: Nuvole Bianche, by Ludovico Einaudi.
+Next on the to do list: Nuvole Bianche, by Ludovico Einaudi.